devonorourke/tidybug/docs/sequence_filtering.md

 --o-clustered-table "$LIB".vsrch.postChimera.p97clust.table.qza \
 --o-clustered-sequences "$LIB".vsrch.postChimera.p97clust.seqs.qza

-qiime tools export --input-path "$LIB".vsrch.nonchimera.seqs.qza --output-path "$LIB".p100clust.seqs qiime tools export --input-path "$LIB".vsrch.postChimera.p97clust.seqs.qza --output-path "$LIB".p97clust.seqs qiime tools export --input-path "$LIB".chimerafilt-stats.qzv --output-path "$LIB".chimerafilt-stats.txt
+qiime tools export --input-path "$LIB".vsrch.postChimera.p97clust.seqs.qza --output-path "$LIB".p97clust qiime tools export --input-path "$LIB".chimerafilt-stats.qzv --output-path "$LIB".chimerafilt-stats.txt
  ```

+However, this creates a problem when comparing across filtering pipelines: vsearch by default in QIIME's implementation creates a sha1-hashed label, whereas dada2 and deblur use an md5 hashing algorithm to label sequences.
+As a result, you can't compare identical sequences.
+To fix this, we reformatted the resulting `"$LIB".vsrch.postChimera.p97clust*.qza` artifacts by (1) appending the sequences with the md5 hash using a native Vsearch function; generating a list of the equivalent md5 and sha1 hashIDs for each sequence; using these hashID pairs to relabel the original .qza feature table.
+Rather than doing this four times (one for each library), we're going to first combine the four libraries into a single dataset and execute the script just once.

 ## Combining datasets
-Following these three filtering pipelines, the per-`$LIB` tables and representative sequences were joined into individual `.qza` artifacts.
+Following these three basic filtering pipelines, the per-`$LIB` tables and representative sequences were joined into individual `.qza` artifacts.
 See the `seqfilter.combineNfilter.sh` shell script for full details.
-As an example, this is how the Dada2-filtered sequencing batches of tables and sequences were combined (the same would apply for deblur and vsearch, respectively):
+As an example, this is how the Dada2-filtered sequencing batches of tables and sequences were combined (the same would apply for deblur and vsearch):

 ```
 ## merge the features for all dada2-produced tables and sequences